 |---|---|---|---|

-| Startup at launch stage | Sufficient if the goal is solely media awareness | Not necessary in the initial phase | Recommended if the sector is regulated or you are seeking investors |
+| Startup at launch | Enough if the goal is only media awareness | Not needed in the early stage | Recommended if the industry is regulated or you are courting investors |

-| SME with a local market | Ideal for visibility in local and trade media | If there are relevant institutional or community stakeholders | If operating in sensitive sectors (environment, health, construction) |
+| SMB with a local market | Ideal for visibility on local and trade media | If it has relevant institutional or community stakeholders | If it operates in sensitive sectors (environment, health, construction) |

-| Expanding company | Insufficient on its own | Necessary to manage new stakeholders and markets | Recommended approach: media relations + stakeholder management |
+| Company in expansion | Insufficient on its own | Needed to manage new stakeholders and markets | Recommended approach: media relations + stakeholder management |

-| Company in a reputational crisis | Insufficient: the crisis involves all stakeholders | Essential for multi-front management | Indispensable: 360-degree crisis communication |
+| Company in a reputation crisis | Insufficient: the crisis involves all stakeholders | Essential for multi-front management | Indispensable: 360-degree crisis communication |

-| Listed company / pre-IPO | Only for traditional media | Essential: investor relations, compliance, financial communication | Indispensable: media + investor + regulatory relations integration |
+| Listed / pre-IPO company | Only for traditional media | Essential: investor relations, compliance, financial communication | Indispensable: media + investor + regulatory relations integration |

-| Professional / personal brand | Sufficient in most cases | If you want to enter institutional or academic circles | Rarely necessary |
+| Professional / personal brand | Sufficient in most cases | If you want to enter institutional or academic circuits | Rarely needed |

-| Rebranding / repositioning | Only for the media component | Necessary to align all stakeholders with the new identity | Recommended: coordinated internal + external communication |
+| Rebranding / repositioning | Only for the media component | Needed to align all stakeholders to the new identity | Recommended: coordinated internal + external communication |

-| Non-profit organisation | For visibility and fundraising via media | For advocacy, public affairs, community relations | Ideal approach for structured organisations |
+| Nonprofit organization | For visibility and fundraising via media | For advocacy, public affairs, community relations | Ideal approach for structured organizations |

-With the advent of Web 2.0 and social media (2005–2015), the landscape changed radically.
-Traditional media lost their information monopoly: bloggers, influencers, and online communities became new intermediaries.
+With the advent of Web 2.0 and social media (2005-2015), the landscape changed radically.
+Traditional media lost the information monopoly: bloggers, influencers, and online communities became new intermediaries.
 PR incorporated digital PR, influencer marketing, and content marketing into its scope.

-Digitalisation has transformed both the press office and PR, but in different ways.
+Digitalization has transformed both the press office and PR, but in different ways.

 For the press office, digital has meant: